 Distance learning is not available at the Faculty of Architecture.
-On the other hand, it is possible to continue your education almost indefinitely – even if you get expelled!
-Although it will cost you something, the dean can recognize your exams.
+On the other hand, it is possible to continue your education almost indefinitely – although it will cost you something.
 Besides this, experienced practitioners can deepen their knowledge in special fields.
 Lifelong learning at the Faculty of Architecture is governed by Act No. 111/98 Coll. as amended, and CTU’s Lifelong Learning Statutes.

 Study of individual subjects within the scope of study programs